SerenityXD/Airgap_Bootc/README.md

 - Per-step control (combine as needed): `--skip-extensions`, `--skip-readme`, `--skip-services`, `--skip-nvidia`, `--skip-docker`, `--skip-podman`, or `--only-steps extensions,services` to run just listed base steps.
 - scvu-post-install does: install VS Code extensions from `/opt/vscode-extensions`, enable `sddm` and `xrdp`, verify NVIDIA drivers (modules pre-built at image creation), ensure user in `docker` group, and install cached Python wheels from `/opt/python-wheels/py<ver>` if present.
 - Optional script: `scvu/install-js-frameworks.sh`.

+## BIOS/UEFI & NVIDIA Configuration (Important)
+If your system has NVIDIA graphics and you encounter driver/module load failures after boot:

+- **Disable Secure Boot in BIOS/UEFI:**
+  Secure Boot blocks unsigned kernel modules (such as NVIDIA proprietary drivers) from loading, resulting in module verification errors and device initialization failures.
+For NVIDIA to work properly, enter system firmware and set Secure Boot to Disabled.
+Save and reboot.

+- **Change graphics settings from Hybrid to Discrete in BIOS (firmware):**
+  HP laptops often ship with Hybrid graphics (both Intel iGPU and NVIDIA dGPU active).
+Hybrid mode frequently puts the dGPU into permanent D3cold or power-gated state, causing probe failures and "device inaccessible" errors.
+Enter BIOS Setup, locate graphics or video settings, and select Discrete mode rather than Hybrid.
+Save and reboot.

 ## Updates
 - Status: `bootc status`